 - 1) Introduced recyclable coffee cups with designated bins.
-This is in addition to selling reusable cups and using china mugs in the outlets. - 2) Removed plastic cutlery from takeout services.
-Consumers can buy wooden ones for a small charge. - 3) All Beyond Ordinary cafes have been awarded two out of a possible three stars by the Sustainable Restaurant Association (SRA).
+This is in addition to selling reusablecups and using china mugs in the outlets. - 2) Removed plastic cutlery from take out services.

+Consumers can buy wooden ones for a small charge.

+Challenges remain in persuading customers to do this rather than borrow the metal cutlery provided. - 3) All Beyond Ordinary cafes have been awarded two out of a possible three stars by the Sustainable Restaurant Association (SRA).
 The accreditation assesses several key areas, including food sourcing, social impact, environmental footprint, food waste and recycling.
-A detailed report has been produced for every cafe and will provide a benchmark for further improvements.
-Hospitality services were accredited with three stars. - 4) Transports food using electric vehicles. - 5) Plant-based diet: - a.
+A detailed report has been produced for every cafe and will provide abenchmark for further improvements.
+Hospitality services were accredited with three stars.

+- 4) Compass transports food using electric vehicles. - 5) Plant-based diet: - a.
 The first all-vegetarian cafe was opened at Old Road Campus. - b.
 Half the items on most Compass cafe menus (excluding sites where three main courses are available) are meat-free. - c.
-68% of the Compass hospitality brochure is meat-free.
+68% of the Compass hospitality brochure is meat-free. - 6) The University received accreditation as Fairtrade University for the second time.